rbroggi/thecodeswell/content/blog/k6-performance-load-in-k8s/index.md

 * `--from-file`: Specifies the local script to be included.
 The filename (your-test-script.js) will become the key in the ConfigMap's data.
 * `--dry-run=client -o yaml`: Generates the YAML output without applying it to the cluster.

-You can now apply this manifest: kubectl apply \-f k6-configmap.yaml
+You can now apply this manifest: `kubectl apply -f k6-configmap.yaml`

+If you use [Kustomize][kustomize], you can also add the script to your `kustomization.yaml` under [configMapGenerator][kustomize-configmap-generator] to automate this step.

 ## **The Job Manifest Explained**